John-McPherson/Full-Stack-Tool-Kit-Portfolio-Project/README.md

 * Postgres - the project makes use of a postgres database to store all required data.

 ### Packages and frameworks
 * Django - the backend was built using the django framework.
-This handled all database requests and helped to create html templates to drastically reduce the amount of html needed.
 * Bootstrap4 - the site relies on the bootstrap libariy to quickly write and style html.

 ### Other Software